safing/docs/portmaster/install/status/vpn-compatibility.md

 | ProtonVPN |  🟢 seen working | [#160](https://github.com/safing/portmaster/issues/160#issuecomment-700528272) |
 | RiseupVPN |  🚫 reported broken  | [#284](https://github.com/safing/portmaster/issues/284) |

+#### Workaround: OpenVPN

+If a VPN Client does not work, you can always work around this by [using OpenVPN instead](https://openvpn.net/community-resources/how-to/).
+This is a bit more technical but worth a shot if the normal client does not yet work.

 ### DNS Leak Detection